-To log into the Schools Center, go to the main IHSA web page (www.ihsa.org) and click on the Schools Center link (top right hand corner).
-Then use your ID and password to log in.
-On the main menu of the Schools Center, click on "Sport & Activity Tracker".
-Find Boys Baseball (you may have to click on "spring sports" on the yellow bar) and follow the row across until you find a link labeled "State Qualifier Data" in the column labeled "Online Forms".
+To log into the Schools Center, go to the main IHSA web page (www.ihsa.org) and click on the Schools Center link.
+Then use your school ID and password to log in.
+On the main menu of the Schools Center, look for the "Sport & Activity Tracker" area.
+Find Boys Baseball or Girls Softball and follow the row across until you find a link labeled "SFInfo" in the column labeled "Required Reports".
 Click on the link and follow the instructions to fill out the required pages.